Valley Girl (1983 film): Production

-Apocalypse Now (1979), and had a memorable sex scene together in the 2001 re-edit, Apocalypse Now Redux.

 Reception

 Box office

 Valley Girl was released on April 29, 1983, and opened in 442 theaters.
-In the opening weekend, it grossed $1,856,780 at #4.
+In the opening weekend, it grossed $1,856,780 at No.4.
 The final domestic gross reached $17,343,596.
+Or $4.5 million in rentals.
+Please note figures are for rentals in US and Canada.

 Critical reception

-The film garnered mostly positive reviews; Rotten Tomatoes currently reviews an 83% 'Fresh' rating based on 29 reviews, noting "With engaging performances from its two leads, Valley Girl is a goofy yet amiable film that both subverts and celebrates the cheerful superficiality of teen comedies."
+The film garnered mostly positive reviews.
+On Rotten Tomatoes it has an 84% rating based on reviews from 31 critics.
+The site's consensus states: "With engaging performances from its two leads, Valley Girl is a goofy yet amiable film that both subverts and celebrates the cheerful superficiality of teen comedies."
 Metacritic gave the film a score of 66 based on 10 reviews, indicating "generally favorable reviews".

 Soundtrack

 The soundtrack features a host of new wave recording artists including the Psychedelic Furs as well as the Plimsouls and Josie Cotton, both of whom appeared in the film.
 Songs by Bonnie Hayes, Modern English, and Payolas also featured prominently.

 Many of the songs used were minor chart hits in 1982–83.
 Josie Cotton's "Johnny Are You Queer?" was a regional hit in Southern California in 1981, placing #5 on KROQ-FM's Top 106 songs of the year and "He Could Be the One" from her album Convertible Music had reached #74 on the Billboard Hot 100 in 1982.
 The song heard over the opening credits is "Girls Like Me" from Bonnie Hayes' 1982 album Good Clean Fun, which "bubbled under" the Billboard 200 album chart at #206.
-The Plimsouls' "A Million Miles Away" and the Payolas' "Eyes of a Stranger" were moderate hits in 1982, reaching #11 and #22, respectively, on Billboard's Top Tracks chart.
+The Plimsouls' "A Million Miles Away" and the Payolas "Eyes of a Stranger" were moderate hits in 1982, reaching #11 and #22, respectively, on Billboard's Top Tracks chart.
 "I Melt with You" by Modern English reached #78 on the Billboard Hot 100 in 1983.

 The song "I Melt with You" occurred twice in the film: in the ending credits and in the love scene montage.
 Director Martha Coolidge heard it on the radio and decided it caught the spirit of the film.
 She had to call the staff at the station and sing it to them to find out what it was called because they didn't announce what songs were after they were played.